-Please check to see if any problems you have encountered with the phone are described in this section before taking the phone in for a service or calling a service engineer.
+Please check to see if any problems you have encountered with the phone are described in this section before taking the phone in for a service or calling your service provider.

-- Q How do I view the list of outgoing calls, incoming calls and missed calls? - A Press the key. - Q How do I clear all call history? - A Press the left soft key[Menu] and then the log log log key. - O How do I view all numbers stored in memory? - A Press right soft key[Names] and then [w]. - Q Why is the connection inconsistent or not audible in certain areas? - A When frequency environment is unstable in a certain area, connection may be inconsistent and not audible.
-Relocate to another area and try again. - Q Why is the connection not consistent abruptly disconnects even when established? - A When frequency is unstable or weak or if there are too many users, connection may be cut off even after it was established.
+- Q How do I view the list of outgoing calls, incoming calls and missed calls? - A Press the key. - How do I clear all call history? - A Press the left soft key [Menu] and then the 6 keys. - How do I view all numbers stored in memory? - A Press right soft key [Names] and then . - Q Why is the connection inconsistent or not audible in certain areas? - A When frequency environment is unstable in a certain area, connection may be inconsistent and not audible.
+Relocate to another area and try again. - Why is the connection not consistent or abruptly disconnects even when established? - A When frequency is unstable or weak or if there are too many users, connection may be cut off even after it was established.
 Please try again later or attempt after relocating to other areas.

-- Q Why does the LCD not turn on? - A Remove the battery and turn on the power after placing it back on.
+- Why does the LCD not turn on? - A Remove the battery and turn on the power after placing it back on.
 If there is no change, fully charge the battery and try again. - Q Why is there an echo when a connection is made with certain telephones in a certain area? - A This is called the 'Echo Phenomenon', where it occurs if connection volume is too high or caused by special properties (semi electronic telephone exchange) of the equipment on the other end. - Q Why does the phone heat up? - A The phone may get hot when there is a very long call duration or when games are played or even when surfing the Internet for a long time.
-This has no effect upon the life of the product or performance. - Q Why does the battery life get shorter in standby mode? - A The battery is worn out.
+This has no effect upon the life of the product or performance. - Q Why is there no ring tone, but only a blinking LCD screen? - A Phone may be set to 'Vibration All' or in 'Silent All' mode.
+In the Sound menu, please select Volume → Ringtone → Volume 1 ~ Volume 5, or Vol5&Vib. - Q Why does the battery life get shorter in standby mode? - A The battery is worn out.
 As time passes, the battery life gradually becomes shorter.
-If the battery lasts about half the amount of time as when first purchased, it's time to purchase a new battery. - Q Why does the battery run out so quickly during normal use? - A It is due to the user environment or a large number of calls or weak signal. - Q Why is no number dialed when you recall a Address Book entry? - A Check that the number has been stored correctly by using the Address book Search feature.
-Re-store them, if necessary.
+If the battery lasts about half the amount of time as when first purchased, it's time to purchase a new battery.

-Q&A
+O&A